peering-manager/peering-manager/docs/configuration/miscellaneous.md

 Message to log in commits that will be performed using Peering Manager in Git repositories when used as data sources.

+---

+## VALIDATE_BGP_COMMUNITY_VALUE

+Default: `True`

+Perform validation for of the value when creating or updating a BGP community.
+This ensures that a value is a valid standard, extended or large community.
+This validation can be disabled if Peering Manager enforced notations do not fit the user needs.